 The Shure Beta 98H/C (Budget Live Recommendation)

-The Shure Beta 98H/C (link to compare prices on Amazon and select retailers) is an amazing choice if the trumpeter will be moving around on the stage.
+The Shure Beta 98H/C (link to check the price on Amazon) is an amazing choice if the trumpeter will be moving around on the stage.
 It easily connects to a wireless system, too!
 This miniature condenser mic sounds great and effectively isolates the trumpet from other noise in live settings.

 Shure is featured in the following My New Microphone articles: